UniversalDependencies/docs/_it/dep/cop.md

 cop(Qual, è)
 ~~~

-If the copula comes together another verbal auxiliaries (e.g. because of the tense), they are taken as dependents of the lexical predicate:
+If the copula comes together with other verbal auxiliaries (e.g. because of the tense), they are taken as dependents of the lexical predicate:

 ~~~ sdparse
 Non venne mai chiarito quale formazione era stata responsabile